Hunter-Gatherers (Foragers)

 • Are foragers with horses more like pastoralists than foragers lacking horses?

-• How do complex hunter-gatherers differ from simpler hunter-gatherers in the ways we have discussed here—child-rearing values, marital residence, subsistence strategies, division of labor, etc.
+• How do complex hunter-gatherer societies differ from simpler hunter-gatherer societies in the ways we have discussed here—child-rearing values, marital residence, subsistence strategies, division of labor, etc.

-• What predicts the emergence of hunter-gatherer complexity?
+• What predicts the emergence of hunter-gatherer societal complexity?

 Exercises Using eHRAF World Cultures